 Yes.
 As well as wearing compression stockings, it’s worth thinking about the following:

-• Wear your seatbelt below your bump, rather than above it.
+• Wearing your seatbelt below your bump, rather than above it.

-• Drink plenty of water to stay hydrated, and pack plenty of snacks in your hand luggage.
+• Drinking plenty of water to stay hydrated, and snacking regularly to keep your energy levels up.

-• Get up as often as you can and do calf exercises and stretches in your seat.
+• Getting up as often as you can and doing calf exercises and stretches in your seat.

 As with any holiday, your insurance must cover you for the whole trip.
 Most standard travel insurance policies only cover up to the 28th week of pregnancy, so make sure you check with your provider.